 - Company size matches your target range

-- Industry is relevant
+- The industry is relevant

 - The person’s role has buying authority for your product

-- Geography aligns with your service area (if applicable)
+- Geography aligns with your service area, if applicable

-This is where having a well-defined ICP pays off.
+This is where a well-defined ICP pays off.
 If you have not built yours yet, start with our guide on how to build an ICP for outbound that converts.

-Step 3: Build personalized messaging around the signal
+Step 3: Build messaging around the signal

 Generic “congratulations on your new role” messages perform poorly.
 The signal needs to connect to a specific pain point your product solves.
+Reference the event once, lightly, then pivot fast to the problem it implies.
+Prospects know their funding round is public, so leading with the signal as your entire hook reads as surveillance and blends into every other vendor doing the same.

 Good signal-based messaging:

-Bad signal-based messaging:
+Weak signal-based messaging:

 “Congratulations on your new position at [Company]!
 I wanted to reach out and introduce our solution…”

-The difference: the good version connects the signal (new role) to a specific pain (rebuilding pipeline) and offers relevant proof (3 similar VPs).
-The bad version is generic congratulations followed by a product pitch.
+The good version connects the signal (new role) to a specific pain (rebuilding pipeline) and offers relevant proof (three similar VPs).
+The weak version is generic congratulations followed by a product pitch.
+For more on writing outreach that gets replies, see our cold email writing guide.

 Step 4: Automate the execution